artsy/README/README.md

 Artsy product engineering is organized in product teams.
-Each team has a _purpose_, eg. _"Help galleries get the most out of Artsy and run their business better"_, and Key Performance Indicators, or KPIs, eg. _"The number of artworks uploaded by partners."_ Each team has members with different responsibilities, including a _Project Manager_, a _Designer_, a _Technical Lead_ and _Engineers_, depending on size.
+Each team has a _purpose_, eg. _"Help galleries get the most out of Artsy and run their business better"_, and Key Performance Indicators, or KPIs, eg. _"The number of artworks uploaded by partners."_ Each team has members with different responsibilities, including a _Product Manager_, a _Designer_, a _Technical Lead_ and _Engineers_, depending on size.
 Sometimes the same person wears multiple hats.